 If you wish to create an EXE from your PySimpleGUI application, you will need to install PyInstaller.
-There are instructions on how to create an EXE at the bottom of this ReadMe
+There are instructions on how to create an EXE at the bottom of this ReadMe import PySimpleGUI as sg

 Using - Python 3

 To use in your code, simply import....